daveweale/appleLoops/README.md

 # appleLoops.py

 ## What does it do?
-Downloads the 'core' content that is downloaded by GarageBand or Logic Pro X on first run.
+Downloads the 'core' content that is downloaded by GarageBand, Logic Pro X, or MainStage 3 on first run.
+**Please note, you are responsible for being appropriately licsened for any/all content downloaded with this tool.**

 _Please note, that this release will only download content for the current versions of GarageBand or Logic Pro X, as at 2016-12-23._